Noise Levels in Mountain View, Anchorage, AK | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,248 Mountain View residents, or 95.4%, live above that level.
 By land area, 86.5% of Mountain View is above 55 dBA.

 Average noise levels for Mountain View residents, grouped by direction from the center of Mountain View.
-Southern Mountain View carries the highest population-weighted average; Central Mountain View carries the lowest.
-Just 91% of residents in Central Mountain View live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Southern Mountain View.
+The highest population-weighted average is in eastern Mountain View; the lowest is in northeastern Mountain View, where just 100% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Eastern Mountain View